alexandergrote/alexandergrote/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a research associate at [FZI Forschungszentrum Informatik](https://www.fzi.de/startseite/) and [Karlsruher Institute of Technology](https://im.iism.kit.edu/index.php).
+- 🔭 I’m currently working as a research associate at [FZI Forschungszentrum Informatik](https://www.fzi.de/startseite/) and [Karlsruhe Institute of Technology](https://im.iism.kit.edu/index.php).
 - 🌱 My research focuses on Explainable AI (XAI) and how to detect a filter bubble in Recommender Systems.